If there is one presidential candidate who is the complete opposite of Donald Trump, it is Andrew Yang.

 Those familiar with Yang probably already know his views about basic income.
 In my interview with him, I wanted to know more about how he would formulate policies as president.

 On the other issues in his campaign, Yang said he supports gun control, renewable energy, a carbon tax, and abortion rights.
+Gun control especially has taken a big stand among the candidates.
+With more and more gun-related crimes holding against the concealed carry (ccw) and open carry, there has been much debate over the issue in presidential campaigns.

 Before becoming president, though, Yang will have to fight a crowded field in the Democratic primary.
 With big hitters such as Bernie Sanders and Elizabeth Warren, Yang may get lost in the field.